Carvago/career-framework/score.md

 ## Score Calculation

-In order to determine your score and how far you are in your career track, you take [levels](#levels) of each [competency](#competencies) (number between 0 and 4) and apply weighted average on them.
+The score is calculated automatically directly in the [assessment template document](./assessment.md#assessment-template-documents).
+However, in order to determine your score, you take [levels](#levels) of each [competency](#competencies) (number between 0 and 4) and apply weighted average on them.
 This way, you get to single number, again between 0 and 4, which represents your overall **score**.
-It can be interpreted as a measure of seniority, with 0 being a novice and 4 being an expert leader.
+It can be interpreted as a measure of seniority, with 0 being a novice and 4 being an expert.

 ### Example

-As an example, let's consider a standard engineer career track, whose weights might look something like this (this is just an example, the actual weights might differ):
+As an example, let's consider a standard engineer career track, whose weights might look something like this:

 - **30%** 🚚 Delivery
 - **55%** 📚 Know-how